Indoor vs Outdoor Humidity: What Homeowners Should Know

 While these features go beyond basic humidity monitoring, they can be enjoyable for homeowners who like tracking environmental data.

-Weather stations provide context, not higher accuracy.
+Weather stations do not improve measurement accuracy.

-• Regions with strong seasonal humidity swings
+• Your area has strong seasonal swings

 Understanding what the numbers mean